 A Tip: Think of this entry as five separate written analyses/reflections.
 Don’t approach it as if you’re answering three separate questions five separate times.
 Me mindful not just of what you say, but of how you say it.

 And here are links to the essays:

 Think about your own experience as a writer.
 To what extent do you think you’ve cultivated a distinct style?
 What are some things that have helped, or impeded this process?

-Looking back through the “Style in Argument” chapter, which stylistic elements do you feel fit you best, the way you naturally think and express yourself?
-For example, my cognitive process like 90% analogy-reliant, and I find myself frequently interrupting my thoughts to clarify my thoughts.
-As a result, my writing tends to be analogy-heavy, and I tend to use a lot of appositive phrases – you know non-essential, clarifying interruptions set off by dashes, my favorite form of punctuation.
+Looking back through the “Style in Argument” chapter (as in make explicit references to chapter 13 in Everything’s an Argument), which stylistic elements do you feel fit you best, the way you naturally think and express yourself?
+For example, my cognitive process like 90% analogy-reliant and I find myself frequently interrupting my thoughts to clarify my thoughts.
+As a result, my writing tends to be analogy-heavy, and I tend to use a lot of appositive phrases – you know, non-essential, clarifying interruptions set off by dashes, my favorite form of punctuation.